Do you need help in another language? We will get you a free interpreter. Call (808-369-3478) to tell us which language you speak.

 Learn More

 DEC 2008 In a joint effort Hawaii Army National Soldiers and Airmen helped residents at Disaster Assistance Recovery Centers and removed debris from stream beds to help prevent future flooding after torrential rains caused damage to property on Oahu’s north shore and Waianae coast.
-Read about it on page 17 of the 2009 Annual Report

-SEP 2009 Soldiers provided security support for the continuing Joint Special Operations Task Force- Philippines mission.
+SEP 2009 Soldiers provided security support for the continuing Joint Special Operations Task Force-Philippines mission.
 Their noncombat mission is to advise and assist the armed forces of the Republic of the Philippines defeat select terrorist organizations in the Philippines.

 30 SEP 2009 The devastating earthquake and subsequent tsunami in American Samoa led to the Hawaii National Guard assembling a plan for the response and recovery effort.
 This brought about immediate humanitarian relief to American Samoa to alleviate suffering and mitigate hazards.

 MAR 2011 After the devastating earthquake and tsunami, the Hawaii Air National Guard helped in Operation TOMODACHI to direct the air flow of aircraft and supplies to Japan and produced some of the first satellite imagery of the damaged nuclear power plant at Fukushima.
-Read about it on page 17 of the 2011 Annual Report
+Read about it on page 17 of the2011 Annual Report

 11 MAR 2011 Hawaii was impacted by the tsunami caused by a magnitude 9.0 earthquake from Japan.
-The Hawaii National Guard secured facilities and rendered support to county agencies, federal organizations, and to the public for the purpose of saving lives and preventing property damage.
-Read about it on page 20 of the 2011 Annual Report
+The Hawaii National Guard secured facilities and rendered support to save lives and prevent property damage.

 NOV 2011 The Asia-Pacific Economic Cooperation summit, the highest level gathering of its kind ever in Hawaii was supported by the Hawaii National Guard.
 Guard members ensured a secure summit by providing transportation, security, logistics, public affairs, command and control, and other support.